 We Emailed back with the following instructions:How do I type "y hat" in Scientific word?
 Thanks.

-and attached a sample document as both a Scientific Word document and its PDF.To type accents over mathematics, such as y hat, first change to Maths mode with Ctrl-M (or Cmd-M on Mac), then enter the character:
+and attached a sample document as both a Scientific Word document and its PDF [and here is the HTML Export].To type accents over mathematics, such as y hat, first change to Maths mode with Ctrl-M (or Cmd-M on Mac), then enter the character:

 Right click on the character, and select Properties – Character Properties, then choose the accent required and click OK

 We were pleasantly surprised if opening by double-clicking was the only circumstance in which problems arose when working from Dropbox.
 We agreed that we could:...by his opening his SWP files directly from Dropbox (double-clicking on the file from the Dropbox folder to open SWP).

 Note that in version 6.0 of Scientific Word/WorkPlace the auto-save parameter is set in seconds according to Tool – Preferences – General – General – Automatic saving....see how working on a document in the Dropbox folder could cause problems: Scientific WorkPlace v5.5 is auto-saving the document every few minutes according to the parameter set at Tools – User Setup – Files – Miscellaneous – Create Quick-load Backup Files, and Dropbox is automatically syncing… so I can see potential for problems there. <snip>